Home | Event Info | Registration | Group Challenge | Heart Health | Ski & Snowshoe Resources | Sponsors | Contact

 Is this is a race or a tour?

 T-O-U-R. You can go as fast or slow as you want, but most folks are very casual.
-We've created the Tour for the Heart to be a fun event for literally all abilities and interests (and yes, guys are welcome as well!).
-The goal here is improving women's heart health and having a lot of fun out on the snow.
+We've created the Tour to be a fun event for literally all abilities and interests.
+The goal here is improving everyone's winter health and having a lot of fun out on the snow.
 So if you like going as fast as possible, just put yourself out in front at the ceremonial start so you have a clear route to rip it up.
 Just be sure to start and stop your own watch as we aren't keeping track of times.
-Conversely, if want to enjoy the scenery, good company, and treats along the way -- plan on going at a nice comfortable touring pace and that's just fine.
+Conversely, if want to enjoy the scenery and good company -- plan on going at a nice comfortable touring pace and that's just fine.

 Do I get a finishing time?
 Are there finisher awards?

 No times.
 No printed results.
-Just a lifetime of heart health in a beautiful winter setting with loads of friends/family around.
+No awards, Just a lifetime of health in a beautiful winter setting with loads of friends/family around.
 Since Central Oregon has so many hyper-competitive types, if you want to go really fast we are happy to say that you are the champion of the universe when you come back (seriously, we'll do it).
 For the Ski Your Age challenge we'll have a posting board for all those that meet the goal and we'll make a big fuss over you on Facebook afterwards (which is, as we all know, kind of a big deal).
-But absolutely every Tour participant will be rewarded with as many goodies as we can come up with, a great morning on the snow, and a lifetime of heart health.

 How important are costumes?